1-bit app cover — a glowing gold numeral 1 fused with a guitar neck

 DSD stores audio as a single bit per sample at 2.8, 5.6, or 11.2 MHz — the DAC reconstructs the waveform from density. iOS has no first-party way to play DSD.
 Most apps transcode it to 48 kHz PCM and move on.
 1-bit doesn't.

 Same audio path No transcoding.
 No resampling.
 No hidden processing.
-The app — and the bridge — move bytes; the DAC does the rest.
+The app — and the bridge — move bytes; the DAC (or DLNA renderer) does the rest.

 What it does